leggedrobotics/viplanner/omniverse/README.md

 The ViPlanner Omniverse Extension offers a sophisticated testing environment for ViPlanner.
 Within NVIDIA Isaac Sim as a photorealistic simulator, this extension provides an assessment tool for ViPlanner's performance across diverse environments.
-The extension is developed using the [Orbit Framework](https://isaac-orbit.github.io/).
+The extension is developed using the [Orbit Framework](https://isaac-orbit.github.io/) that evolved into [IsaacLab](https://isaac-sim.github.io/IsaacLab/).

 **Remark**